m-kru/hbs/user-manual/architecture.typ

 The core path is equivalent to the namespace path in which `hbs::Register` is called.
 Using the namespace path as the core path gives the following possibilities:
 + The user can easily stick to the VLNV identifiers if required.
-  This is presented in the below snippet.
+  This is presented in the following snippet:
   In this case, the flip-flop core path is `vendor::library::flip-flop::1.0`.
   ```tcl
   namespace eval vendor::library::flip-flop::1.0 {